Croatia agrees to export grain via ports – DW – 08/01/2023 - Breaking Latest News

 The FDP defense expert Alexander Müller (archive image)Image: DW

-Sunday’s drone strikes should be taken as a sign.
+The drone attacks should be seen as a sign.
 “It is a sign to the Russian people to say to them: you are not safe and this is not a security operation in a distant country, this is a war between our two countries.”
-Müller emphasized that the German government had not officially commented on the drone attacks, “but we don’t call it an escalation or something wrong because it was to be expected.”
+Müller emphasized that the German government had not officially commented on the drone attacks, “but we don’t call it an escalation or something wrong because it was to be expected”.
 However, German and other Western weapons should not be used in attacks on Russian territory.
 If these restrictions are violated, “there will be a problem between the West and Ukraine”.

-On Sunday, Russia said it shot down three Ukrainian drones in the capital Moscow.
-Two office buildings were damaged and one airport had to be closed for a short time.
-“The war is gradually returning to Russia’s territory – to its symbolic centers and military bases,” said Ukrainian President Volodymyr Zelenskyy during a visit to the western Ukrainian city of Ivano-Frankivsk.
-“Ukraine is getting stronger.”

-Drone attack on Moscow: A badly damaged high-rise facadeImage: AP Photo/picture alliance

 US agrees to attend Jeddah conference

 The United States will attend a Ukraine peace conference organized by Saudi Arabia.
 This was announced by a spokesman for the State Department in Washington, without giving details.
 According to Ukrainian information, representatives of several countries are currently preparing the meeting in Saudi Arabia.
-President Volodymyr Zelenskyy’s peace plan, which envisages the withdrawal of all Russian troops from Ukraine, should be at stake, said the head of the presidential office, Andriy Yermak.
+The head of the Presidential Office, Andriy Yermak, said that the peace plan of President Volodymyr Zelenskyy is to be discussed, which envisages the withdrawal of all Russian troops from Ukraine.
 The plan will be discussed in three phases, which will culminate in a meeting of the heads of state and government.
 The Saudi Arabian conference is scheduled to take place in Jeddah on August 5-6.

 Russia’s participation is not planned.
 The leadership in Moscow has so far been cautious.
 One must first understand what the goals of the planned talks are and what should be discussed, says Presidential Office spokesman Dmitry Peskov.